logo

 Literature Review

-A narrative literature review identified 14 review studies describing barriers and facilitators to CPath clinical use.
-These studies predominantly highlighted the strengths of CPath.
-Recurring themes included barriers related to the quality of evidence supporting CPath outcomes and potential lack of trust or acceptance among pathologists.
-Facilitators commonly mentioned included clarification on AI training and the need for fully digitized pathology workflows.
+A narrative review identified 14 reviews on barriers and facilitators for CPath clinical use.
+Most frequently cited were strengths of CPath (efficiency gains, improved accuracy/standardization).
+Commonly reported barriers included insufficient quality of evidence supporting CPath outcomes, limited generalizability, and potential lack of trust or acceptance among pathologists.
+Facilitators included clarifying AI training processes, transparency, and the need for fully digitized pathology workflows to enable integration.

 Methodology